 Qualifying investments: open ended investment companies (OEIC)

-Investors in open ended investment companies (OEICs) will own shares in the company,but they do not have any rights to the underlying investments.
-They can be accepted asqualifying investments for loss on sale of shares relief.
+Investors in open ended investment companies (OEICs) will own shares in the company, but they do not have any rights to the underlying investments.
+Shares in OEICs are qualifying investments for loss on sale of shares relief.

-As OEICs are companies, their situs (IHTM27000) and the situsof investments in them follow the normal rules for companies and shares.
+As OEICs are companies, their situs (IHTM27071) and the situs of investments in them follow the normal rules for companies and shares.